t-aggelos/tokiponedo/README.md

 ### (!)
 First things, the point of this is to see if you could use toki pona's simplicity as a base for a language that could evolve into an auxlang.

-We will introduce (and im sorry to say this), the alveolar tapped r which we will denote with r from now on.
-We will introduce plural pronouns to make speech less "vague" (we're attacking the core toki pona principle but that's ok) We will introduce agglutination to make the language less ambiguous.
-Do a lot of relexification cause, and it could just be me, toki pona sounds ugly and has lots of l's and i's.

-While uncommon, it's technically "possible" to have vowel clusters in words; syllables could end in a vowel and start with another as the permissible rules allow the syllable structure (c)v(n).
-I will highlight for the first few words each syllable by separating it with a "-" symbol.

-Lastly, I want to give credit to jan Juli (kili pan Juli).
+I want to give credit to jan Juli (kili pan Juli).
 A great inspiration for the structure of this document was the short tutorial `nasin toki: mi toki pona` at https://github.com/kilipan/nasin-toki.
 If you want to learn toki pona, or compare this tokiponedo to toki pona.
 I highly suggest using their document.

 ## Lexicon (116 in total; 25 verbs and 91 nouns)
 Remember(!) that all nouns are transient.
 Meaning, they can also function as adjectives.